eRaid6/gitea-install/README.md

 # gitea-install
-Bash script written to automate installing Gitea binary on CentOS 7 and RHEL 7.  `gitea-install.sh` will install gitea go binary in /usr/local/bin/, create a systemd unit file for gitea, create the gitea user.
+Bash script written to automate installing Gitea binary on CentOS 7/8, RHEL 7/8, Fedora 30/31.  `gitea-install.sh` will install gitea go binary in /usr/local/bin/, create a systemd unit file for gitea, create the gitea user.

 `gitea-install.sh` is safe to run multiple times, in fact that's how you can use it to upgrade your current installation.
 When `gitea-install.sh` updates a installation it takes a backup first to /tmp.